Sharp well-posedness for the cubic NLS and mKdV in $H^s(\mathbb R)$: Introduction

 Section~\ref{S:9} is devoted to proving Theorems~\ref{thrm:LS_N} and \ref{thrm:LS_m}.
 All the ingredients we need for the range $-\frac12<s<0$ are presented already in Section~\ref{S:6}.
 Thus, the majority of Section~\ref{S:9} is devoted to proving local smoothing for \eqref{mKdV} over the range $0\leq s<\frac12$ by using a new underlying microscopic conservation law.

 In closing, let us quickly recapitulate the structure of the paper that follows.
 Section~\ref{S:2} discusses myriad preliminaries: settling notation, verifying basic properties of the local smoothing spaces, and proving a variety of commutator estimates.
 In Section~\ref{S:3} we discuss the (matrix-valued) Green's function of the Lax operator, with particular emphasis at the confluence of the two spatial coordinates.
 Section~\ref{S:4} introduces the conserved density $\rho$ and derives equations for the time evolution of this and other important quantities.
 Section~\ref{S:6} proves local smoothing estimates, not only for \eqref{NLS} and \eqref{mKdV}, but also for the associated difference flows.
-Section~\ref{sec:Tight} uses these local smoothing estimates to control the transport of $H^s$-norm.
+It is essential for what follows that these local smoothing estimates contain an additional frequency cut-off parameter.
+The freedom to vary this parameter plays a crucial role, for example, in Section~\ref{sec:Tight} where these local smoothing estimates are used to control the transport of $H^s$-norm.
 Section~\ref{S:convg} uses local smoothing to demonstrate the convergence of the regularized flows to the full PDEs by proving that the difference flow approximates the identity.
 In Section~\ref{S:8}, we prove Theorem~\ref{thrm:main}.
 Section~\ref{S:9} addresses Theorems~\ref{thrm:LS_N} and \ref{thrm:LS_m}.
 Appendix~\ref{S:A} gives a new presentation of existing ill-posedness results for \eqref{NLS}, extending them to other members of the hierarchy, including \eqref{mKdV}.